Frequently Asked Questions

 Every person learns differently.
 Traditional schooling rewards only a narrow range of learning styles.
-Students are all too often diagnosed according to a “deficiency model” that defines them by what they don’t do well.
+Students are all too often diagnosed according to a “deficit model” that defines them by what they don’t do well.

 Although diagnoses can be valuable, they also can contribute to a self-fulfilling prophesy of anxiety and systematic school failure.
 At MCP we define students by how they learn best, and we carefully and compassionately push them to confront their learning challenges.
 We don’t assume they are “deficient” and we understand they are “different.”

 A student with dysgraphia, for example, is a person who writes differently.
 At MCP we help her to understand how she writes.
 She may find that she is among the handful of people in history that make lasting, significant contributions to knowledge, technology or the arts.
 Many outstanding historical contributions, by the way, were also made by people who “learned differently.”

 WHAT MAKES MCP DIFFERENT FROM OTHER SCHOOLS THAT SPECIALIZE IN LEARNING DIFFERENCES?

 A real pathway to college for students that learn differently

 We provide a wide range of educational options from a high school diploma to advanced college preparation.
 We are fully accredited by WASC, and our courses are approved by the University of California a-g system.

 We personalize social, emotional and academic education to meet the individual student’s way of learning and post graduation plans.

 We specialize in diverse learners, not a specific disability.
 We apply a range of programs and models to fit the learner’s needs.
 We understand that people are complex and have both strengths and areas for growth.

 We teach students not to accept negative self-concepts, but to embrace a positive vision for a future that is truly their own.